 This week, we are going to continue our Meatless May journey by discussing some of the anti inflammatory benefits of a plant-based diet!
 I also want to share with 7 plant-based recipes that can help reduce the body’s inflammation.
 Let’s first talk a about how plant-based foods help reduce inflammation in our body and help boost our immune system.

-Anti inflammatory Benefits of Vegetables
+Plant-based Anti-inflammatory Benefits of Vegetables

-What are the best anti inflammatory foods?
+What are the best plant-based anti-inflammatory foods?

 Not only are vegetables an important group for a plant-based family that help reduce inflammation and provide support for the immune system, but other plant-based foods like beans, nuts, seeds, fruits, whole grains and healthy fats are vital partners in health too.
 All of these foods do their part to help us feel our very best.